thomjur/home_page/index.markdown

 layout: home
 title: Welcome!
-exclude: true
 ---

 My name is Thomas Jurczyk.
 I am a historian and scholar in the field of religious studies at the [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en).
-I submitted my thesis in March 2020.
+I defended my PhD thesis in September 2020.
 I am currently working as a research assistant at the ["Center for Religious Studies" (CERES)](https://ceres.rub.de/en/) at the Ruhr-University Bochum.
 I am teaching B.A. courses on Greco-Roman religions and digital methods in the study of religion.
-My special interest lies in the history of ancient religions and the application of digital methods and quantitative approaches in the study of religion.
+My special interest are the history of ancient religions and the application of digital methods and quantitative approaches in the study of religion.

 Other research interests are: